 How to use it

-You will be provided with an AVOSTARTCLIP titration kit containing 3 different coloured clips (labelled week 1, 2 and 3).
-Each clip can be attached onto the AVONEX Pre-filled Syringe and enables either a quarter, a half or a three-quarter dose of AVONEX to be injected during your first 3 weeks of treatment.
+Your doctor or MS nurse may provide you with an AVOSTARTCLIP titration kit to help gradually increase your dose of AVONEX during the first 3 weeks of treatment.
+The kit contains 3 different coloured clips (labelled week 1, 2 and 3).
+Each clip is designed for use with AVONEX solution for injection and attaches to the pre-filled syringe.
+The clip enables either a quarter, a half or a three-quarter dose of AVONEX to be injected during your first 3 weeks of treatment.

 Each AVOSTARTCLIP should be used once and then discarded along with any remaining AVONEX.

 For further details on use, please follow the instructions provided with the AVOSTARTCLIP titration kit.

 AVONEX is given by injection into muscle, usually in the thigh or upper arm.
 The buttock is not a suitable site for injection.
 Your doctor will recommend an injection site suitable for you.

 Many people with MS learn to give themselves the injection or have it given by a carer.